lb3361/gigatron-lcc/src/gigatron.md

 #    When it appears on the right hand side of a rule, it represents the
 #    register name containing the value of the expression.
 # -- ac represents a sequence of instruction that places the expression value
-#    into register AC, potentially clobbeting LAC, FAC, and the scratch registers.
+#    into register vAC, potentially clobbeting LAC, FAC, and the scratch registers.
 # -- lac and fac are the same but respectively compute long results and fp results
-#    into registers LAC or FAC, potentially clobbering AC, LAC, FAC, and T0-T3.
+#    into registers LAC or FAC, potentially clobbering vAC, LAC, FAC, and T0-T3.
 # -- eac is like ac but cannot clobber LAC, FAC or T0-T3.
 # -- ac1 is like ac but signals that the result is contained in the low
-#    byte of AC and that the high byte is undertermined.
+#    byte of vAC and that the high byte is undertermined.

 stmt: reg ""
 stmt: ac1 "\t%0\n"